akiryk/tutorials-learning-lessons/GCP/intro.md

 - Data can be read or written with a layer like an HBase REST Server.

 `HBase`: Apache Hadoop is a library for handline data.

+**Use Big Table if**: you need to store a large amount of structured objects; it does not support SQL like queries or multi-row transactions.

 ### Cloud SQL
 Offers MySQL and PostgreSQL databases as a service.
 It is an RDBMS, "relational db management system", meaning it's a program that allows you to create, update, and administer a relational database.
 Traditionally, relational DBs are a lot of work to set up and manage; Cloud SQL does a lot of that work for you.